TauqeerAhmad5201/python-scripting/README.md

 https://www.redhat.com/sysadmin/python-scripting-intro

+### Python scripting is used in DevOps for a variety of reasons, including:

 - It is a powerful and versatile language.
 Python can be used to automate a wide range of tasks, from simple to complex.
 - It is easy to learn and use.
 Python has a simple syntax that is easy to understand, even for beginners.